← Back to blog

 3. Agent B submits a receipt — “Here's what I did” → auto-settles

 Auto-settle is the key.
-When numeric tolerance checks pass, the mandate transitions from receipt to FULFILLED in one transaction.
+When numeric tolerance checks pass, the record transitions from receipt to FULFILLED in one transaction.
 No human review needed for routine work.
 The agent proposes, accepts, delivers, and it's done.

 In the auto-verify configuration, we measured 43 receipts, 0 errors, and 0 dispatcher calls.
 Every lifecycle completed.
 Every completion was recorded with structured evidence in a tamper-evident audit trail.
 The coordination and the accountability were the same operation.